apache/flink/docs/dev/connectors/kafka.md

 ### Compatibility

-The the modern Kafka connector is compatible with older and newer Kafka brokers through the compatibility guarantees of the Kafka client API and broker.
+The modern Kafka connector is compatible with older and newer Kafka brokers through the compatibility guarantees of the Kafka client API and broker.
 The modern Kafka client is compatible with broker versions 0.10.0 or later, depending on the features used.
-Fo details on Kafka compatibility, please refer to the [Kafka documentation](https://kafka.apache.org/protocol.html#protocol_compatibility).
+For details on Kafka compatibility, please refer to the [Kafka documentation](https://kafka.apache.org/protocol.html#protocol_compatibility).

 ### Usage